 - Developer merges tested code into a branch and the CI system creates an artifact from that code: a Docker container image

-- The release manager daemon detects the presence of a new image and deploys that to an orchestrator (e.g. Kubernetes)
+- The release manager daemon detects the presence of a new image and updates configuration, committing the change to version control

 - Changes are made visible to the team through chat integration

-The goal of this workflow is to automate away the need for a developer to interact with an orchestrator and remember to commit their configuration changes to version control (which is a common source of accidental failure).
+The goal of this workflow is to automate away the need for a developer to interact with an orchestrator, and to commit the resulting configuration changes to version control.

 Weave Cloud provides a CLI as well as a GUI to perform manual releases and also set release policy (automating releases for all new images, locking releases etc).